 Another aspect that proves Barnes ability to be the Hemingway hero is that he is fearless of his emotional situation.
 When Brett, his lover jilts him for other men, he remains calm and determined to live.
 Although he engages in heavy consumption of alcohol, he does not despair, but struggles to move on with life.
 Jakes shows his determination and courage when he tells people that he is ‘sick’ (Hemingway 21).

 The First World War leaves him impotent since his genitals are injured but he is not fearful of the situation though he declares to the people that he is sick, he still clings to life.
 Despite the people’s knowledge about his impotence, he fearlessly lives.
 It is obvious that he experiences insurmountable pain due to the loss of his manhood, but he does not give up on life.
 Had it been some one else, may be he could have committed suicide as most men would because of despair.
 Instead, Barnes proves to be a hero as he knows that life is more than having sexual pleasure.
-TO BUY AN ESSAY?
+TO BUY A CUSTOM PAPER?
 Save your time, money and spare your nerves!
 Use our professional writing service to get an A+ paper

 He is also a Hemingway code hero because he is able to live despite the aftermath of the First World War.
 Explicitly, he is going through a lot of pain due to the harsh realities of the war.
 He is fully aware that he cannot get involved in a serious and fruitful relationship because of his impotence.
 Even after Brett leaves him for failing to offer sexual satisfaction, the hero is still strong and has hopes about his future.
 As a result, he battles with these bitter realities to uphold his dignity, grace and his moral values.